Actual Freedom – Mailing List ‘D’ Correspondence

 • [Co-Respondent]: ‘In the PCE, there is a clear sense that something of momentous importance is happening, at least it seemed that way for me.
 The excellence experience, if not labelled such, might seem to be an experience of exceptional clarity and lucidity.
 With the PCE, words like bounteousness, bursting, pouring forth, vibrant, clear, alive, animate, come to mind.

 • [Richard]: ‘The words ‘exceptional clarity and lucidity’ strikes me as being a very good description of the distinction when compared with ‘bounteousness, bursting, pouring forth’ and so on as I am swimming in largesse’.
-(Actual Freedom Mailing List, Gary, 15 August 2000)
+(Actual Freedom List, Gary, 15 August 2000)

 Or even more specifically: